Trump's putting bears, wolves and elephants in the crosshairs of trophy hunters.

 Please click the image to link to the petition on Change.org.

-MY DREAM FOR ANIMALS, founded by a good friend, George Speros, is a animal rights awareness non-profit organization dedicated to raising awareness of how human activities affect animals throughout the world, and to provide ideas on how individuals can take action and improve the lives of animals.
+MY DREAM FOR ANIMALS, founded by a good friend, George Speros, is an animal rights awareness non-profit organization dedicated to raising awareness of how human activities affect animals throughout the world, and to provide ideas on how individuals can take action and improve the lives of animals.
 Their first initiative is to develop interactive education programs that provoke thought and conversations about what we can do together to impact change.
-MDFA profiles people and organizations that are doing tremendous work on behalf of animals, as well as showcase the magnificence, beauty and intelligence of the animal world.
+MDFA profiles people and organizations that are doing tremendous work on behalf of animals, as well as showcasing the magnificence, beauty and intelligence of the animal world.

 Bonobos are the world's least-recognized great ape, and humanity's closest living relative.
 This endangered species lives exclusively in Africa's Congo Basin, in the Democratic Republic of the Congo (DRC).
 Only an estimated 15,000 bonobos remain in the wild – poaching and habitat loss are pushing them to the brink of extinction.